lesliefg/code-quiz/README.md

 ## Installation

-- No downloads necessary, follow link to open webpage and interact with live page [tba]
+- No downloads necessary, follow link to open webpage and interact with live page [https://lesliefg.github.io/code-quiz]
 - Or follow this link to repo to view code and comments [https://github.com/lesliefg/code-quiz]

 ## Usage

-- Live webpage link provided [tba]
+- Live webpage link provided [https://lesliefg.github.io/code-quiz]
 - Github repo link [https://github.com/lesliefg/code-quiz]

 - Use this as a way to test your javascript knowledge so far!